 The Treasury Regulations also provide that certain specified foreign entities are taxed as corporations.
 Foreign entities with two or more members are taxed as partnerships if (a) at least one of the members has unlimited liability for the liabilities of the entity or (b) the entity elects to be taxed as a partnership.
-Each foreign entity having two or more members in which Simon Property is treated as an owner for tax purposes has elected to be taxed as a partnership or as a taxable REIT subsidiary.
-Certain foreign entities with only one member are also taxed as corporations unless the entity elects to have its existence as separate from its member disregarded for tax purposes.
-Each foreign entity in which Simon Property is the only member has elected to be treated as a disregarded entity.
+Each foreign entity in which Simon Property is treated as an owner for tax purposes has elected to be taxed as a partnership or as a taxable REIT subsidiary.